MicrosoftDocs/visualstudio-docs/docs/vsto/registry-entries-for-vsto-add-ins.md

 ## Register VSTO Add-ins for the current user vs. all users
  When a VSTO Add-in is installed, it can be registered in two ways:

--   For the current user only (that is, it is available only to the user that is logged onto the computer when the VSTO Add-in is installed).
+-   For the current user only (that is, it is available only to the user that is logged on to the computer when the VSTO Add-in is installed).
 In this case, the registry entries are created under the **HKEY_CURRENT_USER**.

--   For all users (that is, any user that logs onto the computer can use the VSTO Add-in).
+-   For all users (that is, any user that logs on to the computer can use the VSTO Add-in).
 In this case, the registry entries are created under **HKEY_LOCAL_MACHINE**.

  All VSTO Add-ins that you create by using Visual Studio can be registered for the current user.
 However, VSTO Add-ins can be registered for all users only in certain scenarios.
 These scenarios depend on the version of Microsoft Office on the computer and how the VSTO Add-in was deployed.